codeigniter4/CodeIgniter4/user_guide_src/source/concepts/services.rst

 running, this might be a time-consuming and error-prone way to handle this.
 That's where services come in handy.

-Instead of creating the instance ourself, we let another, central class create an instance of the class for us.
+Instead of creating the instance ourself, we let a central class create an instance of the class for us.
 This class is kept very simple.
 It only contains a method for each class that we want to use as a service.
 The method typically returns a new instance of that class, passing any dependencies it might have into it.
 Then, we would replace our timer creation code with code that calls this new class::